-Year 9 and 10
+YEAR 9 AND 10

-- Students study all compulsory subjects. - Selected options run across the whole year. - Students have a choice of Options and have the ability to select to study components of The Arts, Technologies, health & Physical Education, and Languages for the full year.
+Students study all compulsory subjects.
+Selected options run across the whole year.
+Students have a choice of Options and have the ability to select to study components of The Arts, Technologies, Health & Physical Education, and Languages for the full year.

-Year 11 and 12
+YEAR 11 AND 12

-- Students studying ATAR subjects may be offered direct entry into university by successfully completing a minimum of 4 ATAR subjects in both Year 11 and 12. - Students must attain a minimum 14 "C" grade, or better, to achieve a WACE. - Students may also qualify for university entrance with 4 ATAR and 2 General courses.
+Students studying ATAR subjects may be offered direct entry into university by successfully completing a minimum of 4 ATAR subjects in both Year 11 and 12.

+Students must attain a minimum 14 "C" grade, or better, to achieve a WACE.

+Students may also qualify for university entrance with 4 ATAR and 2 General courses.
+It is possible to study a combination of General and ATAR courses to achieve a WACE.